Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./tutorial/FunctionStringJoin.md">
       Processing an array of string values in the resources of <code>wilfile</code>
   </a></summary>
-  How to use the function of working with an array of string values in resources of <code>willfile</code>.
+  How to use the function of combining string arrays in willfile <code>willfile</code>.
 </details>